ralexanderrock/ryanrock.co/content/articles/life update 8-12-18.md

 Slug: life-update-2018-08-12
 Tags: life update, colorado, lichens, hiking, camping, terraformarium
 Category: terraformarium
 Summary: It's clearly been a while since my last post.
-A Lot has happened since.
+A lot has happened since.
 As many of you know I get some wacky ideas pretty regularly, and the time since my last post has been no exception.
 I've also just returned from a life-changing camping trip in Colorado.

 It's clearly been a while since my last post.
-A Lot has happened since.
+A lot has happened since.
 As many of you know I get some wacky ideas pretty regularly, and the time since my last post has been no exception.
 I've also just returned from a life-changing camping trip in Colorado.

 #Terraformarium